This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 Then he pretends to adjust the prop.

-Mirror Reflection Of The Hidden Fan
+Mirror To Reflect Hidden Fan

 When the duct is turned around to face the audience, look carefully inside the duct, especially the two side walls.